-PAZA, Tree of Life, a new Easton-based Nonprofit, dedicated to the revival and empowerment of Native American Indian cultures, will be supporting the Red Sand Project by creating a community display for November: Native American Heritage Month in Honor of Murder Missing Indigenous Womean/Children.
-The Red Sand Project is a participatory artwork created by Molly Gochman that uses sidewalk interventions and earthwork installations to create opportunities for people to question, connect and take action against vulnerabilities that can lead to human trafficking and exploitation.
-PAZA Volunteers will create the display on November 1st and welcome any community members who would like to participate.
-RAIN DATE: Sunday, November 8th at Noon.
-The Display will remain on view along the Arts Trail during the month of November, Native American Heritage Month, to raise awareness of the crisis in Indian Country of Missing Murdered and Indigenous Women/Childen as well as the issue of human trafficking in our own communities.
-This will be the first of many events leading into the week of November 7th where our local counties Northhampton/Lehigh bring attention to this critical issue.
+PAZA, Tree of Life, a new Easton-based nonprofit dedicated to the revival and empowerment of Native American Indian cultures, will support the Red Sand Project by creating a community display for Native American Heritage Month in honor of missing, murdered Indigenous women and children.
+The Red Sand Project is a participatory artwork created by Molly Gochman that uses sidewalk interventions and earthwork installations to create opportunities for people to question, connect, and take action against vulnerabilities that can lead to human trafficking and exploitation.
+PAZA volunteers will create the display on Nov.
+1 and welcome any community members who would like to participate.